yinkaagiri/tunr_sinatra/readme.md

 Using `psql`, play with the database, come up with some interesting sample queries, and save them in a file in the db folder called `sample_queries.sql`

-## Part 2 - Create the Models usign Active Record
+## Part 2 - Create the Models Using Active Record

 ## Part 3 - Build a RESTful Interface using Sinatra